DONxFURY/kali-on-iphone/README.md

 # kali-on-iphone
-how to get kali on iphone
+how to get kali on iPhone

+the newer the ios update the harder it will be